HarshTheSharma/NetInt/README.md

 - **Store values as arrays of shares rather than raw values:**
   Adds more security to the primary script by storing encrypted values rather than raw data.
   Also saves the library from having to split and reconstruct as often.
-  Drawback of slightly having to reconstruct before returning a raw value, but calculations will be faster.
+  Drawback of having to reconstruct before returning a raw value, but calculations will be faster.

 ## Tips for Working on This Code
 - It may be easier to work on the code by testing ideas in the Non-Networked, C version.
 That is included alongside a networked standalone version.
 Working with these is much easier than directly tackling the library code.